vigneshwaranr/bd/README.md

 # bd

-#### Description: Go back to a specific parent directory in linux instead of typing "cd ../../.." redundantly.
+#### Description: Quickly go back to a specific parent directory in linux instead of typing "cd ../../.." redundantly.

 ---